kalelmoura/moneyXray/README.md

 </div>

 ### Overview:
-Upload any CSV bank statement and get an instant AI breakdown of your spending categories, recurring subscriptions, and financial runway — powered by Claude AI.
+Upload any bank statement and get an instant AI breakdown of your spending categories, recurring subscriptions, and financial runway — powered by Claude AI.

 ## Features